noisefloordev/mosaix/readme.md

 See "Test scene\Mosaix example.unity" for an example.

-- In the Inspector, Layer -> Add Layer.
-Create a layer for objects to mosaic.
-Call it something like "Mosaic".
+- In the Inspector, Layer -> Add Layer, and create a layer to mosaic.
 ![](Images/Setup_AddLayer.png)
-- Select the object to mosaic, and put it in the new layer.
-More than one object can be in the layer.
+- Put objects to mosaic in the new layer.
 ![](Images/Setup_PutMeshInLayer.png)
 - Attach Mosaix\Scripts\Mosaix.cs to your camera.
 - Set "Mosaic Layer" to the layer you created above.